My Office Has Moved!My office is no longer in EB-II. It is now in Venture-II, suite 530, room 18.

-Spring 2014 Office HoursWednesdays 4-5pm, Thursdays 5-6pm, and by appointment.
-Note, the hallway to my office is generally locked at 5pm, so please call for entry when coming to Thursday office hours.
+Fall 2016 Office HoursTBD, and by appointment.
+Note, the hallway to my office is generally locked, so please call for entry if coming to a meeting with me.
 I generally have my office door open when I'm around, so please feel free to stop by any time; however, just because I'm in my office doesn't mean I'm available to meet.

 Outside of my professional life, I enjoy cooking and hiking as my main hobbies but can often be found doing a wide variety of things ranging from fishing to golf.
 I am a dog enthusiast and am fascinated by their behavior, communication with each other and with humans, as well as the effects of selective breeding practices on their temperament.
 I currently share my life with two Shiba Inu and a Kai Ken (both rare japanese hunting breeds).
 At some point in the future I will be starting a research program that brings some of the computational tools I work with to bear on dog training.
 Check my research page periodically for more information on this work as I will keep that page updated regularly.